top of page

 WARREN MAXWELL

-Warren Maxwell (Ngāi Tūhoe, Ngāti Kahungunu, Ngai Te Rangi) has been a professional working musician and composer for the better part of 2 decades in bands including Southside of Bombay, Trinity Roots, Little Bushman and Fat Freddys Drop.
-Warren has composed for film and television, and performed at numerous festivals internationally.
-He is very much looking forward to sharing stories, te reo and perspectives with Kuranui students as part of the Featherston Booktown Young Readers Programme in Schools.
-He has lived in Featherston for over 17 years, and he and his whānau think of Featherston as home.
+Warren Maxwell (Ngāi Tūhoe, Ngāti Kahungunu, Ngai Te Rangi) has been a professional working musician and composer for the better part of two decades in bands including Southside of Bombay, Trinity Roots, Little Bushman and Fat Freddys Drop.
+Warren has composed for film and television and performed at numerous festivals internationally.
+He has lived in Featherston for over 18 years, and he and his whānau think of Featherston as home.

 Joy-Cowley.jpg